 The SISSI infrared beamline at Elettra extracts the IR and visible components of synchrotron emission for performing spectroscopy, microspectroscopy and imaging.
 The applications cover a wide range of research fields, including surface and material science, biochemistry, forensics, microanalysis, geosciences, cell biology, biomedical diagnostics, microfluidics, high-pressures, time resolved IR, conservation science, protein folding, chemical kinetics etc.

-The SISSI-MAT branchline, operated by IOM-CNR, is equipped witha VERTEX 70v spectrometer for spectroscopy and spectromicroscopy measurements over a broad spectral range.
-In particular, the possibility to mount different detectors on the infrared microscope allows exploiting a diffraction limited beam from the visible down to the terahertz.
-The branchline is also equipped with cryostats and diamond anvil cell, thus permitting to explore the behavior of matter at extreme conditions of temperature and pressure.
+The SISSI-MAT branchline, operated by CNR-IOM, is equipped with a VERTEX 70v spectrometer coupled to a Hyperion-2000 infrared microscope for spectroscopy and spectromicroscopy measurements over a broad spectral range.
+In particular, the possibility to mount different detectors as well as beamsplitters allows exploiting a diffraction limited beam from the visible down to the terahertz.
+The branchline is also equipped with a cryostat and a diamond anvil cell, thus permitting to explore the behavior of matter at extreme conditions of temperature and pressure.